-Two-factor authentication (2FA) adds an extra layer of security to FogBugz On-Demand by requiring an automatically generated access code in addition to your password when you log in.
+Two-factor authentication (2FA or TFA) adds an extra layer of security to FogBugz On-Demand by requiring an automatically generated access code in addition to your password when you log in.
 With 2FA enabled, you can rest easy; only you can log into your On-Demand account, even if your password is compromised or stolen.
+This is a per-user setting.

 Whenever you log in to FogBugz or Kiln, you will be prompted to enter a verification code.